Human and Applied Physiology MSc

 - Learn laboratory-based skills, as well as the ability to communicate with clients in a professional and approachable manner

-- Get hands-on experience of conducting research and physiological testing in simulated environmental conditions of heat, cold, humidity and hypoxia
+- Get hands-on experience of conducting research and physiological testing in simulated environmental conditions of heat, cold, humidity or hypoxia

 - Boost your knowledge and experience of how exercise can be used in the management and treatment of a variety of conditions